Press Review

 With artists from around the world, this edition celebrates cultural diversity and creativity.
 “In an international context marked by tensions, this festival is a breath of optimism,” confides a volunteer.
 The puppets, “queens of the city,” invade theaters, streets, and public spaces, transforming Charleville-Mézières into a giant puppet stage.

-Created in 1961 by Jacques Félix, the FMTM is now carried by the International Puppet Pole, which federates training, creation, and research.
-“Our ambition is to make Charleville-Mézières a global reference for puppet arts,” explains Pierre-Yves Charlois.
+Created in 1961 by Jacques Félix, the FMTM is now carried by the International Puppet Pole, which brings together training, creation, and research.
+“Our ambition is to make Charleville-Mézières a global reference for the arts of puppetry,” explains Pierre-Yves Charlois.
 The festival is also a springboard for young artists, thanks to residencies and workshops.

 Why is this festival unmissable?

 The FMTM is much more than a festival: it is a laboratory of ideas, a space for dialogue, and a popular celebration.
-In 2025, it reminds us that puppetry, an art that is both ancestral and resolutely modern, has the power to bring people together and move them.
+In 2025, it reminds us that puppetry, an art that is both ancestral and resolutely modern, has the power to unite and move.
 “It’s an event where art becomes a vector of peace and understanding,” concludes a loyal spectator.